Swift-Strider/BlockCommands/README.md

 > A BlockCommand is an object that stores commands, blocks, areas, and events.
 When events happen in-game a BlockCommand is able to respond by running it's commands.

-> These strings will be replaced when inside of a command added to a BlockCommand:
+> Tips:
 >
+> 1. `/sudo` only runs commands if the message has a "/."
+> 2. You can inject information of the event inside of commands
 >     - `{player}` will be replaced by the player's name when a BlockCommand is triggered.
 >     - `{position}` will be the position of the block affected.

 ## Usage